luizfer/shotis/README.md

 # Shotis

-reshot is your screenshot cli.
+shotis is your screenshot cli.

 ### Installing